AdobeDocs/commerce-learn.en/help/merchant/business-intelligence/webinars/optimize-data-warehouse.md

 ---
-title: Business Intelligence - Optimize Your Data Warehouse
+title: MBI - Optimize Your Data Warehouse
 description: Watch this webinar to learn more about Data Warehouse Manager.
 landing-page-description: Watch this recorded webinar to
 kt: 10403